amitp-ai/Self_Driving_Car_Engineer/Term2/Project5_MPC/README.md

 The vehcle never leaves the drivable portion of the track while moving at a maximum speed of almost 80mph.
 Which much better than was able to achieve using the PID controller or even using behavioural cloning using CNNs.

 ---
+The project can be run using cmake and make as per the instructions provided.

 ## Dependencies